kod-rs/beyond/docs/dev/backend/view/flexibility_offer_confirmation.rst

 There may or may not be a trailing slash following the above-mentioned URL.
-Once an aggregator logs in, gets the flexibility demands for a specific date, and calculates the possible flexibility offer for selected buildings and date, the resulting flexibility may be saved.
+Once an aggregator logs in, gets the flexibility demands for a specific date, and calculates the possible flexibility offer for selected buildings and date, the resulting flexibilities may be saved.
 Once the save request, called flexibility offer confirmation, arrives, it is validated.
 Once validated, the request is parsed and the information is forwarded towards the database controller which saves the data into a database.
 If for any reason during this